ortus-docs/cbvalidation-docs/overview/valid-constraints/README.md

 ## sameAsNoCase

-The field must be the same as another field with no case sensitivity
+The field must be the same as another field with no case sensitivity.
+*Note: This validator will ignore values that are null or empty strings.*

 ```javascript
 myField = { sameAsNoCase = "otherField" }